misshatsker/web-cheatsheet/responsive_web_design_basics.md

 - row dense.
 Places items by filling each row, and fill any holes in the grid
 - column dense.
 Places items by filling each column, and fill any holes in the grid.

+***grid-column-start*** - property defines on which column-line the item will start.

+- auto.
+Default value.
+The item will be placed following the flow
+-  span n.
+Specifies the number of columns the item will span
+- column-line.
+Specifies on which column to start the display of the item.

+***grid-column-end*** - property defines how many columns an item will span, or on which column-line the item will end.

+- auto.
+Default value.
+The item will span one column
+- span n.
+Specifies the number of columns the item will span
+- column-line.
+Specifies on which column to end the display of the item.

+***grid-row-start*** - property defines on which row-line the item will start.

+- auto.
+Default value.
+The item will be placed by following the flow.
+- row-line.
+Specifies on which row to start the display of the item.

+***grid-row-end*** - property defines how many rows an item will span, or on which row-line the item will end.

+- auto.
+Default value.
+The item will span one row.
+- span n.
+Specifies the number of rows the item will span.
+- row-line.
+Specifies on which row to end the display of the item.